dinnu93/LocMark/STATUS.md

 * **Time estimate** : 2 days
 * **Demo Status** : Nothing to demo today.

 * Went through a bunch of leaflet plugin API's and tried them.

+## 20/10/16

+* **Feature Name** : Autocomplete search for locations on map
+* **Status** : 1 more day.
+* **Demo Status** : Nothing to demo today.

+* Wrote code for the Autocomplete search for locations and it's working.(Mapzen geocode API)
+* Need to now connect the above two features to work together as they are from two different API's